-For applications filed on or after June 8, 1995, a utility patent will generally expire 20 years after the application date.
-Design patents expire 14 years after the date the patent issues (this will change to 15 years at the end of 2013 as a result of the Patent Law Treaties Implementation Act of 2012).
+For applications filed on or after June 8, 1995, the term of a utility patent will generally expire 20 years after the application date.
+Design patents last expire 14 years from after the date the patent issues the patent issues (this will change to 15 years at the end of 2013 as a result of the Patent Law Treaties Implementation Act of 2012).
 There are exceptions to these general time frames, which your patent attorney can explain.
-After a patent issues, patent maintenance fees must be paid at designated times during the life of the patent.
-If a maintenance fee is not paid, the patent expires.
+Once After a patent issues, patent maintenance fees must be paid at designated times during the life of the patent; iIf a maintenance fee is not paid, the patent expires.
 Upon expiration of the patent, whether at the end of its term or due to the failure to pay a maintenance fee, the subject matter disclosed in the patent passes into the public domain.
-Subject matter within the public domain can be used by anyone without fear of patent infringement.
+Subject matter within the public domain can be used by anyone without fear of patent infringement, the public is free to use the invention.

 Patent Ownership and Licensing